alsalafiyyah/alsalafiyyah.github.io/_posts/rulership/2020-10-22-believer-stance-towards-fitnah.md

 lang: en
 category: [rulership,hisbah,jihad]
 note: false
-excerpt: "Trial also takes place by means of doubts and lust.
+summary: "Trial also takes place by means of doubts and lust.
 Many people were exposed to trial because of groundless doubts, like the Al-Jahmiyyah, Al-Mu'tazilah, Shi'ah, Al-Murji'ah, and other deviant sects who were misguided by doubts and deviated from the way of Ahl-ul-Sunnah wal-Jama'ah."
 muftis:
   shaykh:
     - name: Shaykh Abdul-Aziz ibn Baz